Dr Amit Sarwal

 Dr Sarwal has an MA, MPhil and PhD in English literature specializing in South Asian Diaspora literature from Jawaharlal Nehru University (2010).
 In 2017, he received an MBA from Federation University Australia and, for academic excellence, was a finalist in the Victorian Government’s International Education Awards.
 He is also the recipient of Australian Government’s Endeavour Postdoctoral Research Fellowship (2016-2017), Deakin University’s Alfred Deakin Postdoctoral Research Fellowship (2013-2015), Australian Government’s Endeavour Asia Fellowship (2006-2007), and the University Grants Commission’s Junior Research Fellowship (2004-2006).

 Dr Sarwal is an interdisciplinary scholar and translator whose research covers areas in postcolonial literature, migration and diaspora, cross-cultural relations and diplomacy, cinema and media, and international business.
-His research papers have appeared in prominent international journals such as History of Education Review, Asian Ethnicity, Dance Chronicle, Dance Research, Antipodes, South Asian Popular Culture, South Asian Diaspora, Culture, Society & Masculinities, Journalism Studies, and Politics & Policy.
-He has many books to his credit, prominent being: Wanderings in India (2012), Bollywood and Its Other(s) (2014), Labels and Locations (2015), Salaam Bollywood (2016), South Asian Diaspora Narratives (2017), and The Dancing God (2020).
-His forthcoming book entitled The Celestial Dancers (New York: Routledge, 2022) charts the momentous journey of the popularisation of Manipur’s Hindu dances in Australia.
+His research papers have appeared in prominent international journals such as History of Education Review, Asian Ethnicity, Dance Chronicle, Dance Research, Antipodes, South Asian Popular Culture, South Asian Diaspora, Culture, Society & Masculinities, Journalism Studies, Politics & Policy, and Ancient Asia.
+He has many books to his credit, prominent being: Wanderings in India (2012), Bollywood and Its Other(s) (2014), Labels and Locations (2015), Salaam Bollywood (2016), South Asian Diaspora Narratives (2017), The Dancing God (2020), and The Celestial Dancers (2022).